 This means that businesses, for now, need not worry about uprooting their search strategies.
 However, Google may try to take some of the power away from TikTok by taking a page from its book.
 Just last year, Google declared new features that would make searching quicker and more visual for users.

 Until TikTok can act as a one-stop shop for all information, and creators can understand search intent and user queries better than Google, the platform will struggle to overtake Google completely.

 TikTok is one of the few social platforms that can report an increase in usage around the news.
 The app’s popularity prevails with young adults, with data showing 26% of all US adults under the age of 30 regularly getting their news on TikTok.

-TikTok as a news source for regular users grew from 22% in 2020 to 33%, ranking TikTok fourth behind Twitter, Facebook and Reddit.
+TikTok as a news source for regular users grew from 22% in 2020 to 43% in 2023, ranking TikTok fourth behind Facebook, YouTube and Instagram.